Qualification details

 Applying for more than one year

-You can apply for a property tax exemption for 2018, 2019, 2020, and/or 2021.
+You can apply for a property tax reduction for 2025, 2024, 2023 and 2022.

 What to expect when you apply